5tirner/LrearnDjangoFrameWork/README.md

     * Consider It As Way For Navigating Around The Different Pages In Our Website.
     * When The Request Send The Choice Of The Right View Depends On The Instruction Inside A File That Named `urls.py`.
+# Django Templates:
+    * Are html File To Describe How The Result Should Be Represented.
+    * Usally The Templates Located In Folder Named `template`.